 For teen boys coping with anger, emotional issues, depression, behavioral problems, authority issues, or minor substance abuse, hope exists.
 An opportunity for a new life is available through Teen Challenge Adventure Ranch.
 We lovingly train troubled boys to choose a better path in life, leading them to be godly and upright young men.

-As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been bringing restoration to families more than 45 years.
+As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been bringing restoration to families for several decades.
 We are certain that a relationship with Jesus is the surest way to transformation in the lives of the teenage boys we serve.
 Every significant element of our program is biblically based.
 We believe that centering our program on Christ explains why numerous teenage boys have realized success here, even where other programs have failed.

 MORE STAFF — First, we keep student-to-staff ratios low to ensure that boys receive lots of supervision and personal attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.